 How Does Group Counseling Work?

+Group counseling and therapy for addiction treatment is another process used at Recovery Advocates.
 Group sizes depend on how many patients we currently have in our care but can range from 3-15.
 These groups meet throughout your care, and you will typically be among the same people for the duration of your time with us.

 So, what does a typical group therapy session look like?
 In many cases, the group will meet in a room where the chairs are arranged in a large circle, or around a table, so that each member can see every other person in the group.
 Sessions usually have a fixed topic that will be discussed, or an activity that is planned to put the principle of the group into practice.